Tableau Server supports some of the response headers specified in the OWASP Secure Headers Project(Link opens in a new window).

-Beginning in 2019.2, Tableau Server includes the ability to configure Referrer-Policy HTTP header behaviour.
-This policy is enabled with a default behaviour that will include the origin URL for all "secure as" connections (policy
+Beginning in 2019.2, Tableau Server includes the ability to configure Referrer-Policy HTTP header behavior.
+This policy is enabled with a default behavior that will include the origin URL for all "secure as" connections (policy

 no-referrer-when-downgrade).
 In previous versions, the Referrer-Policy header was not included in responses sent by Tableau Server.
 For more information about the various policy options that Referrer-Policy supports, see the OWASP entry, Referrer-Policy(Link opens in a new window).

 To exclude the Referrer-Policy header from responses sent by Tableau Server, set this value to

 This option defines the referrer policy for Tableau Server.
 You may specify any of the policy value strings listed in the Referrer-Policy(Link opens in a new window) table on the OWASP page.

 The X-Content-Type-Options response HTTP header specifies that the MIME type in the Content-Type header should not be changed by the browser.
 In some cases, where MIME type is not specified, a browser may attempt to determine the MIME type by evaluating the characteristics of the payload.
 The browser will then display the content accordingly.
 This process is referred to as "sniffing."
 Misinterpreting the MIME type can lead to security vulnerabilities.

 For more information see the OWASP entry, X-Content-Type-Options(Link opens in a new window).